 However, we were not convinced by the camera from the Chinese firm even if the photo sharpness was unequaled, the Xphase PRO S suffered from too many issues.
 For example, the dynamic range was average compared to what the Theta Z1 can do; the nadir and zenith suffered from distortions related to stitching issues; the Wi-Fi link between the camera and its application randomly dropped out, etc.

 The good news?
-In 2024 these major problems have been solved by the release of a new version: the Xphase PRO S2/X2.
-The colors are much better and we can finally appreciate the incredible sharpness of the 25 stitched shots.
+In 2025 these major problems have been solved by the release of a new version: the Xphase PRO S2/X2.
+The colors are much better, and we can finally appreciate the incredible sharpness of the 25 stitched shots.
 Consequently, the new version of this camera has its place in our ranking because it is now unrivaled in terms of photo quality.
 Indeed, no other camera in the market does a better job in this area.

 That being said, even if a lot of problems have been solved between the two versions, the image editing process is still reserved for experts.
 The workflow is anything but intuitive, and it will take some time to master the camera effectively.